 - If Cutout is selected, the software will use the outermost shape as the outline for your project and mill all the way around it, all the way through the material, using the thickness (Z) that has been set for the material.

 If Engraving is selected (see above), this value is the depth to which the SVG will be milled.
-This setting does not affect Cutout toolpaths.
-The shallowest engraving depth that can be set is 0.001” or 0.025 mm)
+This setting doesn't affect Cutout toolpaths.
+The shallowest engraving depth that can be set is 0.001” (0.025 mm).

 Select up to three tools to be used when milling the SVG file.
 With multiple tools selected, the software will start with the smallest tool, milling details, before milling with the larger tools.
 The software always uses the largest tool for the cutout, so this ordering reduces the number of tool changes required when using both the engraving and cutout toolpaths.

 Milling SVG files will use the speeds and feeds defined for the tool.
-If you are milling a material other than FR-1, you will need to define custom feeds and speeds for best results.
+If you're milling a material other than FR-1, you'll need to define custom feeds and speeds for best results.

 In addition to the settings above, clicking Advanced will display a few additional options:

 For the Engraving toolpath, the Invert setting makes it possible to mill the unfilled SVG file instead of the filled areas.
 This can be useful for projects, like stamps, where the milled part should be the opposite of the design.
 Invert has three options: